EFForg/cryptobot-email/doc/including_pubkey/index.md

+---
-# How to Send Someone Your Public Key
+title: How to Send Someone Your Public Key
+---

-If you haven't read the [Getting Started](../getting_started/README.md) guide, go read it now first.
+If you haven't read the [Getting Started](/getting_started/) guide, go read it now first.

 Coming soon.